springfall2008/batpred/docs/install.md

 Install the Solcast integration (<https://github.com/oziee/ha-solcast-solar>), create a [Solcast account](https://solcast.com/), configure details of your solar arrays, and request an API key that you enter into the Solcast integration in Home Assistant.

-Note that Predbat does not update Solcast for you so you will need to create your own automation that updates the solar forecast a few times a day
+Note that Predbat does not update Solcast for you so you will need to create your own Home Assistant automation that updates the solar forecast a few times a day
 (e.g. dawn, dusk, and just before your nightly charge slot).

 Example Solcast update automation script: